 Earlier in October than Mr. Newberry came upon the road, we were informed by a wealthy and reliable individual, that as soon as we would extend our charter from New Lisbon to the Ohio River, there were individuals (giving names) who stood ready to furnish all the means necessary to grade the road and prepare it for the iron from New Lisbon to the river.
-We had Mr. Newberry prosecute his examination to the river, and his report is here appended, and made a part of our report, and with this geological report it is unnecessary to say more about the minerals upon the road, than that no other road in the State of Ohio, or elsewhere, for a distance of fifty miles, one half its whole length, does more richly abound in highly valuable min-Indeed, in addition to the mineral resources, the whole line of the road from Ashtabula to New Lisbon, passes through a highly cul-The county of Ashtativated country, rich in agricultural products.
-They have not heretobula is the greatest dairy county in the State. fore turned their attention much to the raising of grain.
+We had Mr. Newberry prosecute his examination to the river, and his report is here appended, and made a part of our report, and with this geological report it is unnecessary to say more about the minerals upon the road, than that no other road in the State of Ohio, or elsewhere, for a distance of fifty miles, one half its whole length, does more richly abound in highly valuable minerals.
+Indeed, in addition to the mineral resources, the whole line of the road from Ashtabula to New Lisbon, passes through a highly cultivated country, rich in agricultural products.
+The county of Ashtabula is the greatest dairy county in the State.
+They have not heretofore turned their attention much to the raising of grain.